Etejerina/a-walk-in-python/day_1.md

 ### Multi-paradigm

-Is a language that can use procedural programming, functional programming and/or object-oriented.
+It is a language that can use procedural programming, functional programming and/or object-oriented.

 ### Dynamically and strongly typed